 - Woodcock Reading Mastery Test

 - Wide Range Achievement Test

-Scores are required in reading real words, passage comprehension, and spelling.
-Other helpful scores include: fluency and nonsense words.
+Scores are required in reading real words, non-sense words, passage comprehension, and spelling.

 - Visual-motor integration